-Within diagnosis, Rabih enjoys creating diagnostic schemas; this interest in crafting logical solutions dates back to the good old days of high school math, most of which he learned from his dad (also pictured).
+Rabih splits his time between the Emergency Room and the inpatient teaching wards.
+His primary interests are in medical education and clinical reasoning.
+Within diagnosis, Rabih enjoys creating diagnostic schemas; this interest in crafting logical solutions dates back to the good old days of high school math, most of which he learned from his dad.

 Sharmin is an avid tennis and soccer fan and loves traveling and spending time with family and friends.
 She knows every episode of Friends by heart, thinks there is never a bad time to drink coffee and she’s a big fan of a good laugh.

 Arsalan Derakhshan, MD